dluecking/veelab_lecture_2025w301520/Block_4.md

   <summary>
     Solution
   </summary>
 Most sequences are around 580-588bp or 642-645 bp long, corresponding to the two isoforms of HDAg, short and long.
-The alignment shows nicely, that the sequences differ in their last amino acids, whih is a result of the RNA editing.
+The alignment shows nicely, that the sequences differ in their last amino acids, which is a result of the RNA editing.
 </details>